sqlsylvia/GDI-SQL/Class3-Examples.md

 Run these examples in the W3 School database at https://www.w3schools.com/sql/trysql.asp?filename=trysql_editor

 ## GROUP BY and HAVING

+The GROUP BY statement identifies a selected column to use for grouping results.
+It divides the data into groups by the values in the column specified, and returns one row of results for each group.

+The HAVING keyword must be used with grouped data in a GROUP BY query.

+The HAVING keyword behaves like the WHERE clause in the GROUP BY query.

 ``` sql
   SELECT ShipperName, Count(Orders.OrderID) cnt
   FROM Orders